aryanmali021/aryanmali021/README.md

 ## About Me
 Portfolio : https://aryanmali-portfolio.onrender.com/

-I am a B.Tech second-year student specializing in Artificial Intelligence and Data Science.
+I am a B.Tech Third-year student specializing in Artificial Intelligence and Data Science.
 I am currently focused on strengthening my foundations in Machine Learning, Data Analysis, and Python, and building practical projects to apply these concepts.

 I have a strong interest in mathematics and problem-solving, and I enjoy learning how data-driven systems work in real-world applications.